Zain-ul-Abdin45/Analytics-Engineer-Project/docs/technical_requirement_and_implementaion.md

 ## 5. Future Enhancements and Scalability

 - **Parallelized Parsing:** Integrate multiprocessing for sonar parsing at scale.
+- **Real time integration** We can integrate data generators with database with any messaging tool and get our real time analysis.
 - **Incremental Data Capture:** Only ingest newly available records to optimize processing, using an incremental approach.
 - **Database Integration:** Load normalized data into cloud SQL warehouses (e.g., Redshift, PostgreSQL, Athena) for large-scale analytics.
 - **Data Warehouse Development:** Implement a *Medallion Architecture* (bronze, silver, gold layers) for improved data lifecycle management.